aasthakourav20/CropForesight/README.md

 ## Local Development

-If you want to contribute to CropForesight or run it locally for development purposes, follow these steps:
+If you want to run it locally for development purposes, follow these steps:

 1. Clone the frontend repository: